elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

     });
 ```

 An `ElmahIoSettings` object is sent to the `UseElmahIo` method.
 The settings class contains properties for hooking into the log process.
 The action registered in the `OnMessage` property is called by elmah.io just before logging a new message to the API.
-Use this action to decorate/enrich your log messages with additional data like a version number.
+Use this action to decorate/enrich your log messages with additional data, like a version number.
 The `OnError` action is called if communication with the elmah.io API failed.
 If this happens, you should log the message to a local log (through Microsoft.Extensions.Logging, Serilog or similar).

 > Do not log to elmah.io in your `OnError` action, since that could cause an infinite loop in your code.